micmejia/bible-dump/NKJV/Acts/Acts 10.md

 Arise therefore, go down and go with them, doubting nothing; for I have sent them."

 ###### 21
-Then Peter went down to the men [^h]who had been sent to him from Cornelius, and said, "Yes, I am he whom you seek.
+Then Peter went down to the men who had been sent to him from Cornelius, and said, "Yes, I am he whom you seek.
 For what reason have you come?"

 ###### 22
 And they said, "Cornelius _the_ centurion, a just man, one who fears God and has a good reputation among all the nation of the Jews, was divinely instructed by a holy angel to summon you to his house, and to hear words from you."